openshift-labs/learn-katacoda/operatorframework/go-operator-memcached/step4.md

 This default controller requires additional logic so we can trigger our reconciler whenever `kind: Memcached` objects are added, updated, or deleted.
 We also want to trigger the reconciler whenever Deployment owned by a given Memcached are added, updated, and deleted as well.
 To accomplish this. we modify the controller's `SetupWithManager` method.

-Modify the PodSet controller logic at `controllers/memcached_controller.go`:
+Modify the Memcached controller logic at `controllers/memcached_controller.go`:

 <pre class="file">
 package controllers